Academic Expectations and Program Requirements

 Thesis Option

-For a thesis option student, a final examination may cover the thesis and all work taken on a degree plan.
-At the option of the advisory committee, it may be written or oral or both.
-A final exam may not be administered before a thesis is available to all members of a student’s advisory committee in substantially final form and all members have had adequate time to review the document.
-A thesis option student must be registered at the university in the semester or summer term in which the final examination is taken.
+For thesis option students, a final examination may cover the thesis and all work taken on a degree plan and – at the discretion of the student’s advisory committee – the examination may be written, or oral, or both.
+The final exam may not be administered before the thesis is available to all members of a student’s advisory committee in substantially final form, and all members have had adequate time to review the document.

 The student’s department will promptly report the results of the Final Examination to the Graduate and Professional School via the Academic Requirements Completion System (ARCS) within 10 working days of completion of the final examination.
 If an approved committee member substitution (one only) has been made, their approval must be submitted to the Graduate and Professional School via ARCS.